Franciscan Ceramics: 1952–1954

 The new design team was quickly put into action designing new earthenware dinnerware shapes and patterns to be included in the Gladding, McBean & Co.’s 1954 Franciscan Ware marketing promotion Modern Americana.
 The Modern Americana promotion included a group of seven new patterns on three different shapes, to complement Franciscan’s popular hand-painted embossed dinnerware lines; Apple, Desert Rose, and Ivy.
 Two new lines with unique shapes were designed for Modern Americana; the 1800 Eclipse shape designed by George T. James and the 1900 Flair shape designed by Mary Jane Winans.
 The only shape not designed for Modern Americana was the Metropolitan shape.
-The Metropolitan shape was designed for Gladding, McBean & Co. by Morris B. Sanders to be included in the Metropolitan Museum of Art's 1940 Exhibition of Contemporary American Industrial Art.
+The Metropolitan shape was designed for Gladding, McBean & Co. by Morris B. Sanders Jr. to be included in the Metropolitan Museum of Art's 1940 Exhibition of Contemporary American Industrial Art.
 The shape was adapted into a dinnerware line sold by the company as the matt glazed Metropolitan Service from 1940-42.
 From 1948-54, the shapes were sold in gloss glazes as the dinnerware line Tiempo.
 Surface patterns for the Modern Americana dinnerware group were Eclipse White, Pomegranate, and Starburst on the Eclipse shape; Flair White, Echo, and Woodlore on the Flair shape; and Trio on the Metropolitan shape.
 Mary C. Brown, a contract designer, designed the surface patterns Starburst and Pomegranate for the Eclipse shape.
 For the Flair shape, Brown designed the surface pattern Echo and Woodlore was designed by the contract design group, The Millers.
 George T. James’ wife Esta James, a ceramist whose ceramics were exhibited at The Egg & The Eye gallery in Los Angeles, designed the surface pattern Trio for the Metropolitan shape.
 The Modern American group of dinnerware patterns was marketed in the company's promotions in 1954; however the promotion of this grouping ceased in 1955 with all the patterns being folded into the general earthenware lines sold by the company.